 Next Cycle:

-• AFBFA will send applications to State Farm Bureau’s for approval on June 17, 2024.
+• AFBFA will send applications to State Farm Bureaus for approval on June 17, 2025.

 • Initial funding will be issued at the end of July.

-• Reports will be due by June 27, 2025 and final payments processed.
+• Reports will be due by July 11, 2026, and final payments will be processed.

 Application Guidelines:

-• Grant applications must be completed and submitted via online submission.
+• Grant applications must be completed and submitted online.
 The Foundation will send applications to the state Farm Bureau administrator or agricultural literacy coordinator for approval.

 • Those projects selected for grants will receive one-half of the grant at the beginning of the project and the balance upon completion of the project and submission of a final written report to the American Farm Bureau Foundation for Agriculture.